1948

 Spectrum Mobile launches 5G service

-Spectrum News launches its local news App to Spectrum residential customers including internet-only customers.
+Spectrum News launches its local News App to Spectrum residential customers including internet-only customers

 Charter surpasses 30 million customers milestone